I honestly don’t know what to do about my situation.

 Having a boss you hate can be one of the worst experiences in life.
+It can be difficult to communicate with them at the best of times.
 We spend one-third of our lives at our job, and our bosses have a lot of control over such a large chunk of our lives.

 The first step to learn is that having a bad boss is actually a big opportunity for you.

 You have been forced into a situation where you need to stand up for yourself.
 You now have the chance to take control of what’s happening.

 How you approach this situation will have a big impact on your self-identity.
 It’s going to create the seeds of change deep within where you won’t stand for shoddy behavior from people around you.

 Now let’s move on to the next steps where we’ll help set you up to behave differently in this situation.